lovejoey11/javarepo/Store/README.md

 # Home of my First Java App implementation
 ---
+:punch: Keep Calm, Carry on.
 - To Do List
-	- [] 1.
+	- [ ] 1.
 List/Add/Edit/Delete categories
-	- [] 2.
+	- [ ] 2.
 List/Add/Edit/Delete products
-	- [] 3.
+	- [ ] 3.
 Each product belongs to one category
-	- [] 4.
+	- [ ] 4.
 Product can be moved from one category to another
-	- [] 5.
+	- [ ] 5.
 Generate Visualization reports of products & categories using JFreeCharts